MauricioRobayo/mauriciorobayo.com/src/pages/blog/the-lack-of-crap-is-a-feature.md

 ---
-title: The lack of crap is a feature
+title: Lack of crap is a feature
 date: 2024-05-08
 ---